 - Click Save

-If the honeypot proves to be inadequate for your needs, you may request that reCAPTCHA be enabled for your site.
+If the honeypot proves to be inadequate for your needs, you may enable reCAPTCHA for your site.